Wang-Derr/Wordle-Assistant/README.md

 ## Description

-*currently a work-in-progress project* - Core functionality implemented, just fine tuning left to do.

 A tool to assist you in solving the daily [Wordle](https://www.powerlanguage.co.uk/wordle/) challenge.

 Wordle is a word guessing game where the goal is to guess the correct 5-letter word.